hypnaceae/CharacterGenerator/readme.txt

 The program simply makes a random choice of traits and name phonemes from the given lists.
 Future versions should go into more detail, including things like personality traits, occupations, and personal aspirations.

+To adapt the program to your own setting, go into Chargen.py and edit the stored values as you wish.